Cambridge Investment Research Advisors, Inc.

 Cambridge Investment Research Advisors Background

-Splintering its investment advisory business from its broker-dealer business in 2005, parent company Cambridge created CIRA in 2005.
-The Schwartz Family Trust is the majority owner of the parent company.
+In an effort to splinter its investment advisory business from its broker-dealer business, parent company Cambridge created Cambridge Investment Research Advisors in 2005.
+The Schwartz Family Trust is the majority owner of Cambridge, which can trace its history all the way back to 1981 when chairman and CEO Eric Schwartz founded the firm.

 Cambridge Investment Research Advisors Client Types and Account Minimums

-CIRA’s account requirements vary, depending on the program.
+Cambridge Investment Research Advisors’ account requirements vary by program.
 On the low end, its wrap fee WealthPort Program requires only $5,000, though higher minimums may apply for different strategies within the program.
 For other accounts, the minimum is typically $25,000.
-Though, again, particular advisor representatives may require more.
+But, again, particular advisor representatives may require different amounts.

-Given the relatively low minimums (and retirement accounts have no minimum), it’s no surprise that the great majority of clients (176,711, according to SEC data) do not have a high net worth.
-The company does work with affluent individuals (17,081 to be exact) - plus banking and thrift institutions, state and municipal government entities, pension and profit-sharing plans, trusts, estates, charitable organizations, corporations and other business entities.
+Given the relatively low minimums at CIRA, it’s no surprise that the great majority of its over 260,000 clients are individuals with less than a high net worth.
+The company does work with affluent individuals too, in addition to state and municipal government entities, pension and profit-sharing plans and charitable organizations.

 Services Offered by Cambridge Investment Research Advisors

-CIRA provides financial planning and consulting.
-It also offers investment management services, either on a discretionary or non-discretionary basis.
+CIRA provides financial planning and consulting services.
+It also offers investment management, either on a discretionary or non-discretionary basis.
 It also sponsors and manages a wrap fee program for discretionary accounts.
-Additionally, CIRA advisor reps may recommend third-party money managers.
+Additionally, CIRA advisor representatives may recommend third-party money managers.

 The firm’s corporate clients may hire advisor reps to provide financial wellness consulting to their employees.
-CIRA also offers retirement plan and consulting services.
+CIRA also offers retirement plan and consulting services for company benefit plans.

 Fees Under Cambridge Investment Research Advisors

-Fees for financial planning and consulting can be on a fixed fee basis, in which case fees generally do not exceed $25,000 for individuals, or on an hourly basis of up to $500 per hour.
-Alternately, they can be based on a percentage of the assets that the advisor rep is helping you with.
+Cambridge Investment Research Advisors' fees for financial planning and consulting can be on a fixed-fee basis, in which case fees do not generally exceed $25,000 for individuals, or on an hourly basis of up to $500 per hour.
+Alternately, they can be based on a percentage of the client's assets under management.
 In some cases, the advisor rep may waive fees when you buy certain financial products.

-For investment management services, CIRA offers seven platforms, which all carry different fees:
+For investment management services, CIRA offers eight platforms, which all carry different fee schedules:

 - WealthPort Wrap